-Traditionally, banks will use a tri-merge, which is a merge of the three credit bureaus to establish a merged value of what your score is.
+Traditionally, banks will use a tri-merge, which is a merge of the three credit bureaus to establish a merged value of your score.
 The lower your credit score, the more challenges you will be faced with.
 On the contrary, the higher your score, the more opportunities for success.
 Creditors and lenders want to do whatever they can to hedge that risk and make sure you’re a safe bet and someone who’s likely to fulfill their obligations and repay that money on time every month.

-As an asset-based credit lender we are not necessarily looking at your credit score as a sole judgment, but it is is important, as is establishing your credit.
+As an asset-based credit lender, we are not necessarily looking at your credit score as a sole judgment, but it is important, as is establishing your credit.
 Establishing credit lines like buying a house, buying or leasing a car, taking out a loan, etc. will increase your credit when investing responsibly.
-It’s important to strive for a higher credit score as those with higher scores typically receive more favorable credit terms, which in turn, means lower payments and less paid interest over the life of the term.
+It’s important to strive for a higher credit score as those with higher scores typically receives more favorable credit terms, which in turn, means lower payments and less paid interest over the life of the term.
 Below is a quick look at general credit score ranges and how they rate.

 - 300-579: Poor

 - 670-739: Good